American Academy of Pediatrics v. Clovis USD (Comprehensive Sex Education)

 This lawsuit was the first of its kind in California since the passage of the state's 2003 law requiring that sexual health education in public schools be comprehensive, medically accurate, science-based, and bias-free.
 Comprehensive sex education includes instruction about condoms and contraception, as well as delaying sexual activity.
 When the lawsuit was initiated, Clovis Unified utilized a textbook that failed to mention methods of contraception, provided no information about how to prevent sexually transmitted infections or unintended pregnancy and taught a curriculum that all people, even adults, should avoid sexual activity until marriage.
 Additional materials included a video that compared a woman who is not a virgin to a dirty shoe and suggested that men are physically unable to stop themselves once they become sexually aroused.

-The plaintiffs in this case were represented by the ACLU, with pro bono assistance from the law firm of Simpson Thacher & Bartlett LLP.
+The plaintiffs in this case were represented by the ACLU Foundation of Northern California, with pro bono assistance from the law firm of Simpson Thacher & Bartlett LLP.
 The suit was filed in the Fresno County Superior Court in August 2012.